 The licensure section is well placed

-Additionally, the candidate’s licensure is prominently featured directly beneath the education section.
-(Experts recommend including your licenses following your education.)
+Additionally, the candidate’s licensure is prominently featured directly beneath the education section, which experts recommend.
 After that, some candidates may want to include a list of their notable professional certifications.

 -